AlecM33/mlb-gameday-bot/README.md

 This will assume you are somewhat familiar with Node.js and developing Discord bots.

-### Using Docker
+### Using Docker (Simplest)

 Requires a machine with the [Docker](https://docs.docker.com/) Engine running.

 1. Create a file called `.env` in the root directory, and populate it with the appropriate values.
 The `.env.example` file contains all the required variables with placeholder values.
 Each one is explained below.
+If you're not that familiar with Docker, a note: the PostgreSQL database will be created the first time the database container is run.
+With all the database variables like `DB_USER` and `DB_PASSWORD`, you are defining what will be created.
+So, in short, you can supply whatever (obviously a secure password is recommended).
+This is in contrast to, say, `DISCORD_TOKEN`, which Discord has created and supplied to you.
     - DB_USER: the user for the postgres database
-    - DB_PASSWORD: the password for the postgres database user
+    - DB_PASSWORD: the password for the postgres database user **(sensitive)**
     - NODE_ENV: the node.js environment (production or development) in which to run the bot.
     - DB_NAME: the name for the postgres database
     - DB_PORT: the port for the postgres database